 How are legal persons punished?

 Do you suspect that a company is trying to influence the awarding of public contracts in your town hall?
 Is a factory dumping substances into the river near your home that are causing fish kills?
-And do you wonder whether it is worth dealing with this if those responsible will just shift their share of the blame and in the end the court will acquit them all?
+And do you wonder whether it is worth dealing with this if those responsible are just going to shift their share of the blame and in the end the court will acquit them all?
 It’s worth it.
 In addition to the personal liability of individuals, our laws know about the criminal liability of legal persons, and many have already been convicted.

 uplácení ve firmě, trestání právnických osob